locojk/MachineLearningNotes/Supervised Learning/Supervised Learning.md

 - This new cost function trades off two goals:
-- Trying to minimize thisfirst term encourages the algorithm to fit the training data well by minimizing the squared differences of the predictions and actual value
+- Trying to minimize this first term encourages the algorithm to fit the training data well by minimizing the squared differences of the predictions and actual value
 - Trying to minimize the second term, the algorithm also tries to keep the parameters wj small which tend to reduce overfitting
 - If lambda is very large, to minimize the cost function wj must be very small(close to 0)